Who we are

 The whole region is characterized by high rates of unemployment.
 Corruption is widespread.
 Freedom of expression and press is guaranteed in the countries' constitutions, but is not always respected in practice.
 Women's participation and influence in politics and society are generally low.

 One of the biggest challenges facing the countries of the Western Balkans is the EU integration.
 Slovenia and Croatia joined the EU in 2004 and 2013 respectively.
-Montenegro, Serbia, FYR Macedonia, Albania and Bosnia and Herzegovina are official candidate countries, while Kosovo is a potential candidate country.
+Montenegro, Serbia, North Macedonia, Albania and Bosnia and Herzegovina are official candidate countries, while Kosovo is a potential candidate country.

 What does CIS do?